 International Collaborative Design Studios

 Our faculty and students are global citizens who aim to build bridges between cultures and make the world a better place.
-It is therefore the School’s vision to expand our design studios into an international programme, collaborating with academic partners worldwide to tackle issues and challenges facing global society today.
+It is therefore the School’s vision to expand our design studios into an international programme, collaborating with universities worldwide to tackle issues and challenges facing global society today.

 ETH Zurich, Switzerland